wp-plugins/social-media-monitoring/readme.txt

 == Screenshots ==

 1. Configuration page
-2. How it looks in action
+2. How Sidebar widget looks
+3. Widget placement - sidebar or, bottom of post

 == Frequently Asked Questions ==

 = Is there lot more activity than this widget shows? = We limit all tracking done for keywords based on the pricing plan.
 For free users, we track upto 1,000 mentions on a rolling 30 days basis.
 Just sign up for a plan that suits your requirement!

 = Can I deploy multiple widgets on my site? =
 Sure, just copy and paste the code and go for it!
 You may also change keyword for different pages.